omrprt/wdi-first-project/readme.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Would like to thank my instructors at GA, and classmates
-* Inspiration
+* It was inspired by Guess Who and Star Trek
-* etc
+* Thanks to my family for their patience